Space Ritual: Release history

+Reception and legacy

-In the Q & Mojo Classic Special Edition Pink Floyd & The Story of Prog Rock, the album came #8 in its list of "40 Cosmic Rock Albums".
-The album was also included in the book 1001 Albums You Must Hear Before You Die at #276.
+In the Q & Mojo Classic Special Edition Pink Floyd & The Story of Prog Rock, the album came number 8 in its list of "40 Cosmic Rock Albums".
+The album was also included in the book 1001 Albums You Must Hear Before You Die.

+In 2020, Vlad Nichols of Ultimate Guitar wrote: "If Pink Floyd provided the initial explosion that took space rock off the ground, it was Hawkwind that propelled it beyond the atmosphere and kept it orbiting around the planet.
+Although a lot of people know it as the band in which Lemmy Kilmister played before he came up with Motörhead, Hawkwind's unique contribution to rock and metal is largely disregarded, which is a damn shame."

+Wilson Neate of AllMusic stated that the album had aged well, and that Hawkwind were "prophetically influential."